 “Life is full of chaotic information, stress and pressures that sometimes you need to adopt an activity that brings calmness and serenity to your mind and body.
 And that is exactly what painting does for me.”

 How did you become an artist?

-Fast forward a few years, and I am sharing new artwork almost on a daily basis on my Instagram page @the_art_soothe.
-My website showcase my creations, and I have met an amazing network of artists and creatives online.
+Fast forward a few years, and I am sharing new artwork almost daily on my Instagram page @the_art_soothe.
+My website showcases my creations, and I have met an amazing network of artists and creatives online.
 I am very happy to have had this chance to go back into that world of colours and creativity.

 Did you receive any formal training?

 I completed and passed A level Art in Seychelles.
-I have always loved drawing and painting and it was the obvious choice when faced with art or computer studies at school.
+However, I have always loved drawing and painting, and it was the obvious choice when faced with art or computer studies at school.
 After my post-compulsory education, I moved into the field of legal services.
-I graduated with an LLB in Law and started a career in law as a Legal Advisor and consultant.
+I graduated with an LLB in Law and started a career in Law as a Legal Advisor and consultant.

 I always had a yearning to keep painting as a hobby.
-In the end, I think having a good background in art studies does help when it comes to technique but you also need to have a passion for creating, you need to continuously be practising and trying new methods of expressing your art.
-Many members of my family are also very good at drawing, so perhaps it is all hereditary too.
+In the end, I think having a good background in art studies does help when it comes to technique, but you also need to have a passion for creating; you need to continuously be practising and trying new methods of expressing your art.
+Many members of my family are also very good at drawing, so perhaps it is all hereditary.

 How would you describe your style?

 This is a hard question for me as my art is something that is fluid and changes depending on my mood.
 I love colour, I enjoy painting plants and flowers, but sometimes my style can be more abstract.
 But overall, my art is lively, happy and colourful.
 Sometimes I paint something that captures a moment in time and is very sentimental to me or to someone else.
 Sometimes I simply paint whatever comes to mind.